Dr. susan brumfield

 Pianist Wonkyung Kim-Sills holds a Doctorate degree in Piano Performance from Texas Tech University where she studied under the guidance of Dr. William Westney.
 She has taken part at several piano competitions in Texas such as The Tuesday Musical Club’s Young Artists Competition in San Antonio (2008, honorable mention); the National Young Artists Competition held by the Midland-Odessa Symphony and Choral in Midland (2011), and the Young Texas Artist Competition in Conroe (2011).
 In 2009, she was the winner of the concerto competition at Texas Tech School of Music and was the featured soloist with the TTU Symphony Orchestra performing Chopin’s Piano Concerto no.1 in E minor.
 As an active collaborative pianist, Dr. Kim-Sills has performed in numerous degree recitals for vocalists, strings, percussion, wind and brass instruments and has also been a member of larger ensembles such as the Symphonic Wind Ensemble, Concert Band, and Matador Singers at Texas Tech University.
 She also works with West Texas Children’s Chorus as well as local high school bands and choirs and serving as the Sanctuary Pianist for LakeRidge United Methodist Church.
 Wonkyung Kim-Sills holds a Bachelor of Music degree from Pusan National University (South Korea) and a Master of Music in Piano Performance from The University of Texas at Austin.

 Wendy Forrest has been the Business Manager for West Texas Children's Chorus since 2012.
 She graduated from Texas Tech with a Masters of Science degree in Accounting in 2002.
 After graduation, she worked for Ernst & Young, LLC in Dallas.
-In 2005, she and her husband returned home to Lubbock for her husband to pursue a PhD in Music Theory from Texas Tech.
-While raising two daughters, she has worked part-time for local companies as an accountant, run her own small business, and is the former Program Director for the Office of Strategic Initiatives at Texas Tech University Health Sciences Center (responsible for the project management of several multi-million dollar federal/state initiatives and the financial reporting for these initiatives).
-Her husband, Dr. David Forrest, is an Assistant Professor of Music Theory at Texas Tech and serves on the board for WTCC.
+In 2005, she and her husband returned to Lubbock.
+She is an auditor with Robinson Burdette Martin & Seright, L.L.P.
+Her husband, Dr. David Forrest, is an Associate Professor of Music Theory at Texas Tech and serves on the board for WTCC.

 Musicianship and teaching staff